stillwyw/api_test/README.markdown

 3. Vue.js: is used to build a client side one page javascript application which imitates a client requesting resources.
 4. ActiveAdmin: quick admin panel builder.

+*`Vuejs` and `grape` is drawing a lot of attetions, recently.
+So I decided giving them a try with this project instead of `reactjs` + `Rails` as before.
+And this is the first time I've ever tried on these two, might took me some time to read the documents. :)*

 ####Local Installation
 `bundle install`
 `rake db:migrate`